AchoArnold/discount-for-student-dev/README.md

 * [DailyBot](https://education.github.com/pack) [FREE] - Automate daily stand-ups, follow-ups, retrospectives, surveys and feedback for your team.DailyBot Business plan free for 1 year.

 * [AnyChart](https://www.anychart.com/buy/non-commercial-license/) [FREE] - A flexible JavaScript library for creating interactive charts, maps, and dashboards for visual analytics.
 Provides students with a free license for use in their education or other non-commercial projects.
+* [Zyte](https://www.zyte.com/scrapy-cloud-student-backpack/) [FREE] - Scrapy Cloud is a battle-tested cloud platform for running web crawlers (aka. spiders).
+As a student, you can start scraping the web in minutes and deploy code to Scrapy Cloud via your command line or directly with GitHub for free.
+Spiders will crawl forever, plus your data will be cached for 120 days.

 ## Game Development Tools

- * [Unity3D](https://education.github.com/pack) [FREE] -Accomplish your creative goals using the world’s leading real-time development platform, used to create half of the world’s games.Unity Student Plan free while you are a student.
+ * [Unity3D](https://unity.com/products/unity-student) [FREE] -Accomplish your creative goals using the world’s leading real-time development platform, used to create half of the world’s games.Unity Student Plan free while you are a student.

 * [Unreal Game Engine](https://www.unrealengine.com/en-US/learn) [FREE] - Unreal Engine 4 is a complete suite of game development tools.
 From 2D mobile games to console blockbusters and VR, Unreal Engine 4 gives you everything you need to start, ship, grow and stand out from the crowd.
 Part of the [Github Student Developer Pack](https://education.github.com/pack)